 - Anxiety and Depression Association of America – Support Groups in South Africa: www.adaa.org

 READ THIS: What to expect after giving birth

 More tips for a happier postnatal period:

-- Try to get enough sleep (as impossible as this may sound)
+- Try to get enough sleep (although we realise this is not so easy)

 - Ask for help and when someone offers to assist, allow them to help where possible.
 In fact, for most of these tips you will need some outside support to make it happen.